Curriculum Master Business Informatics

 Learning Outcomes:

-Based on the technical knowledge, students expand their business competences in order to be able to support digitalisation projects in companies or to initiate and manage them themselves.
+Based on the technical knowledge, alumni expand their business competences in order to be able to support digitalisation projects in companies or to initiate and manage them themselves.
 They are thus able to recognise all relevant aspects of a digitisation project and they know about the essential success factors.
 They can initiate, plan and implement digitisation projects independently.
 Above all, they also acquire the necessary social and methodological skills for the implementation of digitisation projects, including the associated opportunity management tools.

 Superior module: